eric-s-raymond/aicodeguide/README.md

 PRDs are a great way to do it.

-What I most like about PRDs is how they are super helpful to anyone, from people who never coded before to senior SWE.
+What I most like about PRDs is how they are super helpful to anyone, from people who never coded before to senior SWE or product managers.

 You don't need any background to start a PRD, you just need your idea for an app and that's it.